Chris0Jeky/Chris0Jeky/README.md

-- 👋 Hi, I’m Chris, a 2nd year computer science student
+- 👋 Hi, I’m Chris, a 2nd year computer science student currently applying for Software Engineering Internships
 - 👀 I like reading and learning.
 My favourite topics are: Tech, Philosophy, Psychology and Science!
 - 🌱 I’m currently learning C++ and mostly using Java
 - 💞️ I’m a sociable person open to interesting conversations